Blossom End Rot – What It Is and How To Fix It

 Blossom end rot is a gardener’s worst nightmare!
-It appears as a black leathery spot on the vegetable and commonly happens with pepper, squash, cucumber, melons, and tomatoes.
+It appears as a black, leathery spot on the vegetable and commonly happens with peppers, zucchini, squash, cucumbers, melons, and tomatoes.

 Rot usually takes place when the growing season starts out wet but moves to dry conditions.
-Later on, this is when the fruit/vegetable starts to appear and along with them, the blossom end rot.
+Later, the fruit or vegetable starts to appear, and the blossom end rots along with them.

-Many gardeners make the mistake of classifying the blossom end rot as a disease.
-Rather, it is a disorder and should be treated as such, with proper care and delicateness.
+Many gardeners make the mistake of classifying blossom end rot as a disease or fungus.
+Rather, it is a disorder that should be treated properly and delicately.

 This rot is an indication that something is wrong with the soil.

-As every gardener knows, plants require nutrients to grow properly which they acquire from the soil around the roots.
+As every gardener knows, plants require nutrients to grow properly, which they acquire from the soil around their roots.
 One of these important nutrients is calcium.

-Growing fruits have a need for large amount of calcium which they get from the soil.
-If they don’t get their required amount, the result is the black spot known as blossom end rot.
+Growing fruits need calcium, which they get from the soil.
+If they don’t get their required amount, the result is a black spot known as blossom end rot.

 There are ways to fix this particular problem.
 Even though you can’t bring the afflicted plant back to its original state, you can prevent it from happening again.

-But first you might need some background knowledge about blossom end rot and its reasons mainly being calcium deficiency in the plant.
+But first, you might need some background knowledge about blossom end rot and its causes, mainly calcium deficiency in the plant.

 The Role of Calcium

 Calcium plays a very vital role in the growth of the fruit.
-Water delivers the calcium in the soil to the roots of the plant which is then used to produce cell walls and root tips.
+Water delivers the calcium in the soil to the plant’s roots, which are then used to produce cell walls and root tips.

-The calcium is actually responsible for holding the cell wall of the fruits/vegetables together.
+The calcium is responsible for holding the cell walls of the fruits/vegetables together.

-If the roots don’t get the proper amount of calcium, the crops tissue start to break down, especially in the root or blossom end which results in the disease known as blossom end rot.
+If the roots don’t get the proper amount of calcium, the crop tissue starts to break down, especially in the root or blossom end, which results in the disease known as blossom end rot.

-If you see a fruit/vegetable which already has the rot settled in, it’s best to remove it from the plant since not much can be done about it.
-At least removing it may provide the plant the opportunity to grow another one in its place.
+If you see a fruit or vegetable that already has the rot settled in, it’s best to remove it from the plant since not much can be done about it.
+At least removing it may provide the plant with the opportunity to grow another one in its place.

 Reasons for Calcium Deficiency